EvotecIT/SectigoCertificateManager/README.md

   credentials and require features that are not yet exposed via the Admin Operations API (for example, some inventory and order/organization flows).
-- Use the **Admin Operations API** when you want modern OAuth2 client credentials, better alignment with the web portal’s “Admin” experience, and access to newer SSL endpoints such as `/api/ssl/v2`.
+- Use the **Admin Operations API** when you want modern OAuth2 client credentials, better alignment with the web portal’s "Admin" experience, and access to newer SSL endpoints such as `/api/ssl/v2`.

 ## Documentation